 Background and History: In 1978 the University of North Dakota began the process of obtaining a Type A broad scope radioactive material license to replace the more restrictive specific licenses held by individual researchers.
 A committee was appointed by the University President in 1979 to develop and submit a radiation safety program, manual and license application to the North Dakota Department of Health.
 It was approved by the State Health Department in 1980 and the Radiation Safety Committee was subsequently established under State Health Department Rules.
 In 1981 its charge was broadened to include responsibility for the policies and procedures for all hazardous chemicals.

-Classification/Terms of Appointment: The Committee is a Presidential standing committee but reports to the Vice President for Finance and Operations.
-The Charter will be reviewed annually by the Committee which will impart recommendations for any charter updates or amendments to the Vice President for Finance and Operations who will communicate the recommendations to the President for consideration.
+Classification/Terms of Appointment: The Committee is a Presidential standing committee but reports to the Vice President for Research & Economic Development.
+The Charter will be reviewed annually by the Committee which will impart recommendations for any charter updates or amendments to the Vice President for Research & Economic Development who will communicate the recommendations to the President for consideration.